divyasharma-git/dissertation/README.md

 # dissertation

-This folder contains the code to support the dissertation: <b>Lockdown Lifted: Understanding explanatory features of spatial resilience from London's public transport demand recovery </b>
+This folder contains the code to support the dissertation:
+### <p><b>Lockdown Lifted: Understanding explanatory features of spatial resilience from London's public transport demand recovery </b> </p>

 ### Abstract